Lahore–Sahiwal–Bahawalnagar Motorway: Interchanges

 The Lahore–Sahiwal–Bahawalnagar Motorway is an upcoming motorway undertaking in Punjab, Pakistan.
 The project received approval from the executive board of the National Highway Authority (NHA) within their yearly maintenance plan for the period 2023–24.
 This motorway aims to establish a connection between the cities of Lahore, Kasur, Okara, Pakpattan, Sahiwal, and Bahawalnagar.
 The Executive Committee of the National Economic Council (ECNEC) has approved over Rs.263.79 billion for this project.

 The inauguration event for the project took place in Kasur, where Prime Minister Shehbaz Sharif participated and unveiled a commemorative plaque to signify the milestone.
 The projected timeline for the completion of the motorway is anticipated to span from 2023 to 2025, with an estimated two-year duration for the construction process.

 Route description

 The proposed route of the motorway is anticipated to traverse the districts of Lahore, Kasur, Okara, Sahiwal, Pakpattan, and Bahawalpur.
 In order to finalize the PC-I (Project Concept-I) of the motorway, the National Highway Authority (NHA) has requested the deputy commissioners of these districts to provide Mauza-wise valuation tables.

 Costing

-The Lahore–Sahiwal–Bahawalnagar (M-17) Motorway, which spans a total length of approximately 295 kilometers, has been planned with an estimated development cost of Rs.
+The Lahore–Sahiwal–Bahawalnagar (M-17) Motorway has a planned length of approximately 295 kilometres, with an estimated development cost of Rs.
 436 billion.
-This substantial investment reflects the government’s commitment to expanding Pakistan’s road infrastructure network, improving regional connectivity, and facilitating faster economic activities across Punjab.

-The allocated budget covers various aspects of the project, including land acquisition, construction, engineering design, road safety measures, and supporting infrastructure such as interchanges, service areas, and toll plazas.
-The project is considered one of the largest infrastructural undertakings in the region, aligning with long-term strategic goals to enhance both domestic trade and international transport corridors.
+The allocated budget covers land acquisition, construction, engineering design, road safety measures, and supporting infrastructure including interchanges, service areas, and toll plazas.